CodeYourFuture/JavaScript-Core-2-Coursework-Week3/2-projects/1-todo-list/README.md

 ## Instructions

-The `populateTodoList()` function should iterate over the list of todos that we are given at the start, it should create a `<li>` for the todo along with some other stuff that you can find in index.html and below.
+The `populateTodoList()` function should iterate over the list of toDos that we are given at the start, it should create a `<li>` for the todo along with some other stuff that you can find in index.html and below.

 The items in the todo list are currently hard-coded into the HTML, refactor the code so that this function creates them and adds the following functionality to them: